 - Title IX:

 - A comprehensive federal law that protects people from discrimination based on sex in education programs or activities that receive Federal financial assistance.
 Title IX states that no person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.

 SH.11.C – Due Process Rights

 Students at Tulsa Community College are afforded due process rights throughout the student conduct process.
 Any and all rights afforded to a responding party during any student conduct action will also be afforded to a reporting party as appropriate.

 The two fundamental process rights are:

-- Notice: Responding parties and reporting parties (when appropriate) will be given written notice of Student Code of Conduct allegations.
+- Notice: Responding parties and complainant (when appropriate) will be given written notice of Student Code of Conduct allegations.

-- Administrative Process or Hearing: Responding parties and reporting parties (when appropriate) will be given an opportunity to present information, including witness testimony and/or statements, during a fair and impartial Administrative Process or hearing
+- Administrative Process or Hearing: Responding parties and complainant (when appropriate) will be given an opportunity to present information, including witness testimony and/or statements, during a fair and impartial Administrative Process or hearing

 - Present information on their behalf.